chadellison/chess/README.md

 ## Realtime Chess with Rails 5 Action Cable!

 This API serves data to a [react client](https://github.com/chadellison/chessClient) allowing users to play live chess with websockets.
 Users can play with other users, AI Players, or observe Ai players.
-This chess AI leverages machine learning to make intelligent moves.
+The AI leverages machine learning to make intelligent moves.
 This AI uses professional chess matches (in pgn format), self-play, and the stockfish chess engine (an open source chess engine) to train and analyze the results of games.